-Calendar Year Deductible (Per Member).....\$3,000
+Calendar Year Deductible (per Member)\$3,000

-Exceptions.
-The Calendar Year Deductible will not apply to the following services:
+Exceptions: The Calendar Year will not apply to:

-- -- Office visits to a physician who is a participating provider if those visits are for pregnancy or maternity care.
+- -- Transplant travel expenses authorized by the claims administrator.
+See MEDICAL MANAGEMENT PROGRAM: AUTHORIZATION PROGRAM for information on how to obtain prior authorization. - Office visits to a physician who is a participating provider if those visits are for pregnancy or maternity care.
 Note: This exception only applies to the charge for the visit itself.
-It does not apply to any other charges made during that visit, such as for testing procedures, surgery, etc. - -- Transplant travel expenses authorized by the claims administrator.
-See MEDICAL MANAGEMENT PROGRAMS: AUTHORIZATION PROGRAM for information on how to obtain prior authorization.
+It does not apply to any other charges made during that visit, such as for testing procedures, surgery, etc.